Animal Cells: The Basics

 Lysosomes – Lysosomes are enzyme-filled sacs that digest nutrients and cell wastes.

 Mitochondria – This organelle has an important job.
 It keeps the rest of the cell going by supplying energy in the form of adenosine triphosphate (or ATP).

 Nucleus – The nucleus is a soft sac of the cell that has the responsibility of carrying its genetic code (also known as DNA).

-Nucleolus - Within the nucleus is another nucleus, or nucleolus, where RNA is formed.
-RNA carries the messages or instructions that DNA provide.
+Nucleolus – Within the nucleus is another nucleolus and nucleus, where RNA is formed.
+This plays the role of carrying instructions that the DNA provide.

 Ribosomes – After RNA leaves the nucleolus and nucleus, it goes through the endoplasmic reticulum to the ribosomes, where protein synthesis takes place.

 These cells form the part of the building blocks of life.
 Biologist have spent years studying what makes cells and their complex structures, which provide clues in to animal and human evolution as well as medical progress.

 What’s the Difference Between an Animal and Plant Cell?

 Of these, the most significant is that plant cells have other functions and organelles not found in animal cells.
 For instance, the plant cell has chloroplast and a cell wall, which allows plants to produce energy from light, more commonly known as photosynthesis.
 It is the sun where plants derive their energy from, as anyone with household plants will tell you – their placement near daylight makes a huge difference.

 This is where animals differ; their energy derives of food, be it other animals, plants or fungi.